 I am no longer providing accessories such as adapters, chambers, etc. The volume was never high enough to justify the effort.
 These will be replaced by drawings and commercial sources.

 I stopped posting links to my Vacuum Technology & Coating articles in 2012.
 The publisher also changed the the on line magazine server.
 I will have an index to articles (2009-present) with issue month/year, title and an optional brief description.
 As a precursor to this, I have been grouping my articles into topic areas (gauging, pumping performance, etc.) and publishing a selection in each issue of the Bell Jar.

 I have retained my "man-in-vacuum" logo, even though it creeps some people out (so I've heard).

-Copyright © 1992-2019 Stephen P. Hansen
+Copyright © 1992-2021 Stephen P. Hansen